Mahmoud-Mourad-Dev/ABI.Encoding-and-Decoding-Function---Solidity/README.md

 # ABI.Encoding-and-Decoding-Function---Solidity
-In Solidity, abi.encode and abi.decode are two essential functions used to convert data between human-readable formats and the format used by the Ethereum Virtual Machine (EVM).
+- In Solidity, abi.encode and abi.decode are two essential functions used to convert data between human-readable formats and the format used by the Ethereum Virtual Machine (EVM).
 Understanding these functions is crucial for interacting with smart contracts and building DApps effectively.
+- Encoding is always in hexadecimal

 ## abi.encode
 ### 1-Purpose: